carbon8dhellsludge/carbon8dhellsludge/README.md

 <sup> hi this is a ponytown thing ignore if youre not from ponytown </sup>

 <p align="center">
-please WHISPER if u wanna chat because i am offtab or spacing out 50/50 of the time so i might miss your messages !!!</br> . . . also i am incredibly awkward around strangers but just bare with me im cool eye swear @_@ </p>
+please whisper 2 int because im oftentimes offtab !!! i might not see u if otherwise</br> . . . also be warned i am downright TERRIBLE in socializing , sorry if it gets awkward -_-" </p>
+<p align="center"> (i would rather not be talked 2 long-term if im already with someone ,, ) </p>

 <p align="center"> i hide freely . dont be a douche ! </p>